COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 In order to assess whether movement of people has reduced in the UK during the restriction measures, we first have to establish what the regular level of movement across country is.
 We refer to this as our baseline.
 We use the <em> radius of gyration </em> as our measure of mobility.
 The radius of gyration provides an indication of the characteristic distance travelled by a person during a given time period.
 <br>
-We estimate our baseline by considering the average mobility during the period xxx until yyy in February 2020.
+***ADD CORRECT DATES***We estimate our baseline by considering the average mobility during the period xxx until yyy in February 2020.
 This period is immediately before restriction measures were put into place by the British government, and it does not contain significant events, such as bank holidays or festivities, that may affect our baseline estimates.
 For our baseline, we use the median radius of gyration. <b>Figure 1 (A)</b> depicts the results of our baseline estimates at county level.
 <br>
-EDIT?
-As an example of a comparison between the baseline and another day, we selected the 25th of February and showed the comparison result in <b>Figure 1 (B)</b>.
+***EDIT DATE?*** As an example of a comparison between the baseline and another day, we selected the 25th of February and showed the comparison result in <b>Figure 1 (B)</b>.
 As can be noticed in this figure, in that day the radius increased or not changed in the majority of the regions of the Uk.

 <br>
 <figure class="image" align="center">